-Churches (and God) are symptoms of current needs however.
-There is much archaeological evidence for various forms of spirituality in humanity culture going back tens of thousands of years.
-Very curiously no other animals appears to rely upon so called “spirituality”.
-What is the difference between all of them and us?
-We think!
-As chapter 71 puts it, To know yet to think that one does not know is best; Not to know yet to think that one knows will lead to difficulty.
-Our ideals, beliefs and myths go a long way to helps us think that we know.
-The human mind has been overtaken by names and words (language) so extensively that it disconnects us from the immediate moment-to-moment experience-of-being that other animals enjoy.
-Spirituality simply reflects our attempt to compensate for that.
+In addition, there is much archaeological evidence of human spirituality in the Middle Paleolithic, 200,000 years before civilization took hold.
+Curiously, no other animal appears to rely upon spirituality.
+What is the difference between other animals and us?
+Thought!
+Thinking creates a dilemma of which chapter 71 speaks, To know yet to think that one does not know is best; Not to know yet to think that one knows will lead to difficulty.
+Belief is simply thinking that one knows.
+Language has overtaken the human mind so extensively as to disconnect us from the moment-to-moment experience-of-being that other animals enjoy.
+According to scriptures, spirituality simply reflects our attempt to compensate for this disconnection.

 Okay, so why don’t I attend church?
 I lack sufficient belief.
 I do remember believing in God as a child, but I don’t recall when or why I dropped the belief.
 Years later, while hitchhiking across the Sahara Desert, I reached a faithless rock bottom.
 I even wished I could be a true believer like other people.
 Chapter 33 observes, He who perseveres is a man of purpose, and fortunately, I persevered.
 Indeed, perseverance and belief are all we have to make a meaningless life feel meaningful… and social connection, of course.

 UPDATE 2020: Google [Why do we miss the rituals put on hold by the pandemic?] for more.
 Here is a brief summary of this research on ritual and synchronized activity that help bond people.